US STOCKS-Industrials lift Dow to record, techs drag S&P and Nasdaq

 The S&P 500 industrial sector rose 0.52 percent to a record high, helped by a report that showed a strong jump in orders for durable goods in October due to demand for machinery and other equipment.

 Caterpillar rose as much as 2.8 percent to a near 2-year high of $96.26.
-Deere jumped 10.8 percent to a record high of $101.96 after the farm equipment maker reported a much smaller-than-expected decline in profit.
+Another boost to the sector was Deere , which rose 10 percent after the farm equipment maker reported a much smaller-than-expected decline in profit.

 The industrial sector had risen 6.7 percent since the U.S. election on bets that President-elect Donald Trump's policies such as higher spending on infrastructure would benefit the industry.